 Invisalign attachments are very small, and the composite will match the colour of your teeth, so they’re barely noticeable.

 Who will need attachments

 Most patients will need attachments.
 We’ll show you a 3D treatment plan, so you can see how many attachments you’ll need and where we’ll position them.

 If your case is complicated, you may need attachments on most of your teeth.

 We’ll prepare the surface of your tooth to help us achieve a strong bond, then use a template to precisely place the composite in the correct spot.
 We’ll use a special light to harden the composite and cement it to your tooth.

 Attachments come in all different shapes and sizes, including circles, rectangles, squares and triangles.
 Positioning attachments accurately is crucial for a good outcome.
-Thankfully, specialist orthodontist Dr Jackie Clune is an Invisalign Diamond Provider, so you can relax in her very experienced hands.
+Thankfully, specialist orthodontist Dr Jackie Bracken is an Invisalign Diamond Provider, so you can relax in her very experienced hands.